xtexx/central/admin/config-cheat-sheet.md

 - `SQLITE_TIMEOUT`: **500**: Query timeout for SQLite3 only.
 - `SQLITE_JOURNAL_MODE`: **""**: Change journal mode for SQlite3.
 Can be used to enable [WAL mode](https://www.sqlite.org/wal.html) when high load causes write congestion.
 See [SQlite3 docs](https://www.sqlite.org/pragma.html#pragma_journal_mode) for possible values.
 Defaults to the default for the database file, often DELETE.
 - `ITERATE_BUFFER_SIZE`: **50**: Internal buffer size for iterating.
-- `CHARSET`: **utf8mb4**: For MySQL only, either "utf8" or "utf8mb4".
-NOTICE: for "utf8mb4" you must use MySQL InnoDB > 5.6.
+- `CHARSET`: **utf8mb4**: For MySQL/MariaDB only, either "utf8" or "utf8mb4".
+NOTICE: for "utf8mb4" you must use MySQL/MariaDB InnoDB > 5.6.
 Forgejo is unable to check this.
 - `PATH`: **data/forgejo.db**: For SQLite3 only, the database file path.
 - `LOG_SQL`: **true**: Log the executed SQL.
 - `DB_RETRIES`: **10**: How many ORM init / DB connect attempts allowed.
 - `DB_RETRY_BACKOFF`: **3s**: time.Duration to wait before trying another ORM init / DB connect attempt, if failure occurred.
 - `MAX_OPEN_CONNS` **0**: Database maximum open connections - default is 0, meaning there is no limit.
 - `MAX_IDLE_CONNS` **2**: Max idle database connections on connection pool, default is 2 - this will be capped to `MAX_OPEN_CONNS`.
-- `CONN_MAX_LIFETIME` **0 or 3s**: Sets the maximum amount of time a DB connection may be reused - default is 0, meaning there is no limit (except on MySQL where it is 3s - see #6804 & #7071).
+- `CONN_MAX_LIFETIME` **0 or 3s**: Sets the maximum amount of time a DB connection may be reused - default is 0, meaning there is no limit (except on MySQL/MariaDB where it is 3s - see #6804 & #7071).
 - `AUTO_MIGRATION` **true**: Whether execute database models migrations automatically.

 Please see #8540 & #8273 for further discussion of the appropriate values for `MAX_OPEN_CONNS`, `MAX_IDLE_CONNS` & `CONN_MAX_LIFETIME` and their